-The District takes very seriously incidents when students make remarks against other students, families, staff members or members of the community.
+The District takes incidents very seriously when students make remarks against other students, families, staff members or members of the community.
 Any student who directs a slur towards any other student at school or at a school-related activity and who is reported to the school for making the slur is subject to disciplinary action.